 Why take steps?
 Because diabetes is a pandemic

-Join forces.
-Reach out to local authorities, relevant spokespersons, leaders of diabetes associations and other potential partners.
-Partners can help you get the word out, provide good ideas, and contribute financing to your event.
+WDF partners and organisations - think about how to motivate your community to Walk.
+Reach out to relevant spokespersons, leaders of diabetes associations and others who can help you get the word out, provide good ideas, and contribute financing for your plan.

 Explore the interactive 'Who Walks' map to find a Walk near you.

 Click on the map to get the full overview.

 Once the essentials are in place, make sure to register your Walk on our website.
 This helps promote your Walk, and ensures that your Walk will be counted in this year's Walk campaign.